regdude/makeup/README.md

 Liquid and cream concealers are similar to liquid foundations when it comes to application, cream concealers are thicker and offer more coverage, you will need to blend the concealer using a makeup sponge just like you would with a liquid foundation, a concealer brush can be used to achieve more precision.
 Powder concealers are applied the same way powder foundation is, but a concealer brush should be used.
 Stick concealers can be a great tool for those, who don't use much makeup, they can be a very quick fix for your skin imperfection, they come in a lipstick-like shape and can be easily applied by coloring a certain area.

-Most commonly foundation is going to be enough to cover most imperfections, but concealer is more commonly used to brighten your face, this is a task for a different product in your makeup routine (the highlighter), but concealer can also be used and seems to be a preferred choice for most people since a highlighter might not give enough coverage to hide dark undereye circles.
+Most commonly foundation is going to be enough to cover most imperfections, but concealer is more commonly used to brighten your face, this is a task for a different product in your makeup routine (the highlighter), but concealer can also be used and seems to be a preferred choice for most people since a highlighter might not give enough coverage to hide dark under-eye circles.
 For the reason mentioned, concealer should be used to achieve a very common look, where your eyes seem bright and youthful.
 Use the following image to correctly apply liquid concealer, though you can use this guideline for powder concealer as well:

 ![Concealer](concealer.jpg "Concealer")

 From the image above you can conclude that you should form a triangle shape to achieve a youthful look, but pay attention that the concealer is placed on dot form, this is intentional to make sure you use less concealer, from there you can spread the concealer and then blend it in.
-You might need to use a bit more concealer on the undereye area, if you have dark circles under your eyes.
+You might need to use a bit more concealer on the under-eye area, if you have dark circles under your eyes.

 There are some areas on your face that you may wish to downplay.
 This is something a highlighter does, but a concealer can be used too.
 We are not going to cover these areas just yet, but they will be explained along with the effects a highlighter can make.
 For now, remember that you can try to replace either partially or fully your highlighter with a concealer since concealers will tend to be a little brighter than your foundation.